St. Cloud station: History

 It was built in 1909 by the Northern Pacific Railway.
 The depot is constructed of brown pressed brick with grey granite trim.

 The St. Cloud station was served by the North Coast Hiawatha, with service from Chicago to Seattle from 1971 until the train was discontinued in 1979.
 The next westbound stop for the North Coast Hiawatha was in Staples and the next eastbound stop was in Minneapolis, Minnesota.
 When the North Coast Hiawatha was discontinued in 1979, the Empire Builder was rerouted away from Willmar, Minnesota to St. Cloud and has served the station continuously since then.
 The next westbound stop for the Empire Builder is also in Staples and the next eastbound stop is in Saint Paul.
 However, in 2014, Amtrak service in Saint Paul was moved from the Midway Station to the Saint Paul Union Depot.

+The station is one of three in Minnesota and 78 across the Amtrak network listed in a 2021 settlement with the U.S. Department of Justice over inaccessible facilities under the Americans with Disabilities Act.
+New station platforms, walkways, lighting, and other accessibility improvements will be constructed between Amtrak's fiscal year 2024 and 2026.

 Future service

 The Northstar commuter rail service was originally planned to originate in Rice, Minnesota and serve the St. Cloud station, but was cut back to Big Lake.
 On November 8, 2010, it was announced that extension of the line to St. Cloud had been indefinitely delayed, as projected ridership is not sufficient to qualify for federal funding.
+The extension will never be implemented as the Northstar line will be discontinued in January 2026.

+The station was considered as a possible endpoint for the Borealis service that started running in 2024, but it began operation with its western terminus in St. Paul.
+In 2023, $4 million was included in the Minnesota state budget to study a daytime train service between the Twin Cities and Fargo, North Dakota, a service that would include stops at St. Cloud station.